LKDSOUZA/Project-1/README.md

-# Project-1 The effects of COVID-19 on crime trends in Victoria
+# Project-1 The effect of COVID-19 on crime trends in Victoria

 Graph visualization is a vital tool for exploring and understanding crime data at scale.